ADGEfficiency/adgefficiency.github.io/drafts/virtual_mentors.md

 - don't invent everything yourself, know the 10-30% you need to invent and use other stuff for the rest
 - the eaisest code to write is code you don't write

+**start with the customer experience and work back to the technology**
+- what can you give the customer
+- don't just think about what cool techn you can build

 **everything was made by people no smarter than you are**
 - you can change things, build things, improve life
 - you need to be willing to fail - the experience is worth the cost of failure

+### Peter Thiel

+Co-founder of PayPal, early investor in Facebook.

+**first principles thinking**
+> Indeed, the single most powerful pattern I have noticed is that successful people find value in unexpected places, and they do this by thinking about business from first principles instead of formulas.

+**what important truth do every few people agree with you on?**

+**importance of relationships at work**

+**agression of Amazon**
+Apple/Microsoft - quite high margin -> not that aggressive in terms of expansion Amazons core business is low margin - everything else looks high margin -> ferocious expansionary

 ### Jack Diederich
 A Python core developer.